 We often took walks out in the field behind our house, westward, heading out to a line of cedar trees on the horizon.
 It was on these walks that we would crunch through the alfalfa.
 We would make a game out of it to see who could make the most noise as we walked.
 If you have ever smelled the scent of alfalfa, it has a sweet, spicy, pungent odor, that smells like puffy, flat-bottomed clouds in a blue, Kansas sky.

 So I picked a handful and crushed the leaves in my fist, wondering if I would recognize the scent of my childhood .
 It hit me like a wave - a visceral sensation of images, feelings, and home- circa 1978- that came rushing back in an instant as I stood there with my dogs, breathing in a handful of alfalfa, 40-some years later.

 I pocketed it and made my husband and daughter smell what I told them was a fistful of my childhood.

 So today, an ode to alfalfa and our unique memories that lay in hearts, silent until awoken and presented as a gift to our spirit.
-May each of us use this time to remember who we are, where we come from, and what our hearts truly love, and in doing that, become a better version of ourselves.
+May each of us use this time to hold onto a fistful of what is dear to our hearts and remember who we are, where we come from, and what we truly love, becoming a better version of ourselves.
 A more grounded, kinder, forgiving people, who find the confidence and hope to look forward to a better world tomorrow.